 Divestment for non-economic reasons should be recommended through the governance process, i.e. student government, University Senate or an appropriate committee.
 The recommendation would go to the Senior Vice President for Business and Finance.
 The Senior Vice President for Business and Finance should ask the Chief Investment Officer to review the potential impact on the LTIP of any divestment.
-If the cumulative impact to the LTIP of divestment for non-economic reasons is less than \$5,000,000 over a two-year period, the Senior Vice President for Business and Finance may then bring the recommendation forward to the President's Cabinet for Business and Finance may then bring the recommendation forward to the President's Cabinet for Business and Finance may then bring the recommendation forward to the President's Cabinet for Business and Finance may then bring the recommendation forward to the President's Cabinet for Business and Finance may then bring the recommendation forward to the President for approval, but if approved, a policy change must be brought forward for a vote by the Finance Committee of the Board of Trustees.
+If the cumulative impact to the LTIP of divestment for non-economic reasons is less than \$5,000,000 over a two-year period, the Senior Vice President for Business and Finance may then bring the recommendation forward to the President's Cabinet for final approval.
+If the cumulative impact to the LTIP is greater than \$5,000,000, the Senior Vice President for Business and Finance may then bring the recommendation forward to the President's Cabinet for approval, but if approved, a policy change must be brought forward for a vote by the Finance Committee of the Board of Trustees.